 If you are visiting with a baby, they have a lovely Parents room for nursing, changing and some quiet.

 If you are visiting around the holidays make sure to check out what they’ve got on.
 For Christmas and Halloween they decorate the great hall for the season complete with a hundred floating pumpkins but they also have special events including a Christmas dinner!

 Kew Garden, based in West London has long been in the travel guides for the city.
 It’s a huge space and needs an entire day dedicated to visiting.
 I suggest going mid-week as it gets really busy.

-What you might like to know is they have a brand new Children’s Sensory Garden within Kew.
+What you might like to know is they have a Children’s Sensory Garden within Kew Gardens.
 It’s a beautifully designed space with themes such as water, earth, sun and air.
 The space is incredibly tranquil and is a welcomed update to the gardens.